WFDC2

 WAP four-disulfide core domain protein 2 - also known as Human Epididymis Protein 4 (HE4) - is a protein that in humans is encoded by the WFDC2 gene.

 HE4 is a tumor marker of ovarian cancer, with 80% sensitivity at a cut-off of 150 pmol/L.

 Function

 This gene encodes a protein that is a member of the WFDC domain family.
 The WFDC domain, or WAP Signature motif, contains eight cysteines forming four disulfide bonds at the core of the protein, and functions as a protease inhibitor in many family members.
-This gene is expressed in pulmonary epithelial cells, and was also found to be expressed in some ovarian cancers.
+This gene is expressed in pulmonary epithelial cells among other tissues, and was also found to be expressed in some ovarian cancers.
 The encoded protein is a small secretory protein, which may be involved in sperm maturation.